arahi7860/installfest/ruby.md

 rbenv global 2.7.1
 ```

+**Hard close your terminal and reopen again.**

 we can check this with:
 ```shell
 rbenv versions
 ```

-we should see an asterisk next to `2.7.1`
+We should see an asterisk next to `2.7.1`

-we can test to see if we're using rbenv by typing the command in terminal:
+We can test to see if we're using rbenv by typing the command in terminal:

 ```shell
 which ruby
 ```

-whit should return a line that looks something like this:
+The output should return a line that looks something like this:

 ```shell